ullly/marketing-fundamentals/_posts/2021-10-30-fundamentals-of-digital-marketing.markdown

 ## 24. Build Your Online Shop
-- If selling items individually, i.e., not planning to offer a shopping cart feature, a payment processing services such as PayPal can be used.
+- If selling items individually, i.e., not planning to offer a shopping cart feature, a payment processing service such as PayPal can be used.
 - Off-the-shelf e-commerce platforms are good when selling multiple items.